Amanita pseudoregalis

-Amanita pseudoregalis, also known as the false royal fly agaric, is a species of mushroom.
-It has a large, white cap with white warts and a tall, ringed stem with a bulbous base that pops out.
-It is a mycorrhizal fungus, meaning it forms a relationship with trees for nutrient exchange and mostly appears in woodlands from summer to fall, while its appearance can be striking.
+Amanita pseudoregalis, or the false royal fly agaric, is a species of mushroom from the Amanita genus.
+It can be found in Italy, the island of Sardinia, and France.
+It has a large, white cap with white warts and a tall, ringed stem with a bulbous base.
+It is a mycorrhizal fungus; it mostly appears in woodlands from summer to fall, and its appearance can be striking.